 Citations are one of the backbones of local SEO in Nigeria.
 They help your business appear higher on Google, strengthen your authority, and even play a role in AI-driven search results.

-If you are a Nigerian business owner, start today: optimize your GBP, get listed on VConnect and Finelib, and build out your industry-specific citations.
+If you are a Nigerian business owner, start today: optimize your GBP, then start local citations building by getting listed on VConnect and Finelib, and build out your industry-specific citations.

 With the right strategy, your business can move from invisible to highly visible in local searches.
 Check out our 90 day local business local SEO strategy.